-In this spreadsheet, we have a table of employees with a minimal amount of formatting.
-To get shading on every other row, I could just convert this table to a proper Excel Table using Control + T, then customize the format as desired.
+In this spreadsheet, we have a table of employees with a small amount of formatting.
+To get shading on every other row, we could just convert this table to a proper Excel table using Control + T, then customize the format as desired.

 This is a good option, especially if you want the table for other reasons as well.

 However, you can also apply dynamic zebra striping with conditional formatting and a formula.

 The classic formula for zebra striping uses the MOD function.
 MOD takes a number and a divisor, then returns the remainder.
 So, if I use the ROW function without a reference to get number of the current ROW, and then use 2 as the divisor, the MOD function returns zero when the row is an even number and 1 if not.